joleys/niko-home-control-II/README.md

 This integration communicates directly with the controller.
 You only need internet when activating/renewing the Hobby API.
 If you use a touch screen profile, this isn't even needed.

+## Acknowledgements

+This custom component is a spin-off of the hard and excellent work by @filipvh.
+Thanks!

 ## What works now?

 - Lights
 - Switches (relais)
 - Sockets
+- Thermostats
+- Fans
+- Energy Meters

 ## How to get it running